 The Ministry of Defence (MoD) will inform managers about who is a reservist based on information that the reservist provides.
 Employers should encourage reservist colleagues to notify HR internally.

 If a team member notifies you that they are a reservist, you should inform your HR department so you can receive further advice and guidance.
-HR will also advise on whether you are able to record a reservist’s status on their Electronic Staff Record (ESR).
+Reservists are also able to record their reservists status on supplementary roles in (ESR) Electronic Staff Record.

 If a member of your team would like to become a reservist or are deciding which service they might join, it is important you are supportive of your employee's desire to do this.
 You can signpost them to the Royal Navy, Army and Royal Air Force recruitment websites for further information.
 This guidance on the Defence Medical Services Reserves contains the relevant links and is a great place to start.